Get E-Book

 console.error(err.code, err.message);

-});The address printed after listening is the address the OS accepted.
+The address printed after "listening" is the address the OS accepted.
 The error code printed on failure is the OS answer carried into JavaScript.
-For bind bugs, those two outputs beat guesses about which process "has the port."
+For bind bugs, those two outputs are better than guessing which process "has the port."

-protocol: TCP or UDP
+protocol - TCP or UDP

-family: IPv4 or IPv6
+family - IPv4 or IPv6

-local address: concrete or wildcard
+local address - exact address or wildcard

-reuse option: default, reuseAddr, or reusePortChange any one field and the kernel may make a different decision.
+Changing any one field can change the kernel's answer.
 TCP and UDP have separate port spaces.
 IPv4 and IPv6 may be separate or coupled by dual-stack behavior.
-A wildcard address covers many concrete local addresses.
+A wildcard address covers many local addresses.
 Port 0 asks the OS to choose an unused port. reusePort changes multi-listener ownership where supported.

 server.on('error', err => {